 The board of St James House Plc currently comprises two Executive Directors, the CEO and the Finance Director, a Non-Executive Chairman, and two independent non-executive Directors.
 The appointed Company Secretary possesses the relevant experience to perform this function.
 The Company actively continues in its search for the best candidate to perform the chief executive officer role for the Group.The Board is considered to be of an appropriate size to comply with relevant Corporate Governance requirements and enable efficient decision making.The Board considers, after careful review, that the Non-Executive Directors bring an independent judgement to bear.
 The Board is satisfied that it has a suitable balance between independence on the one hand, and knowledge of the Company on the other, to enable it to discharge its duties and responsibilities effectively.

 All Directors are encouraged to use their independent judgement and to challenge all matters, whether strategic or operational.
 During the year eleven Board meetings took place.
 These were held at the St James House Plc head office in London.

 The Board is aware of the other commitments and interests of its Directors, and changes to these commitments and interests are reported to and, where appropriate, agreed with the rest of the Board.

-The Chairman assisted by the Senior Independent Director (Clive Hyman) take a position of leadership on all matters of Corporate Governance.
+The Chairman assisted by the Senior Independent Director (Arno Rudolf) take a position of leadership on all matters of Corporate Governance.
 They are supported in this by the Company Secretary, who ensures that the Board (and any Board Committees) are provided with high quality information on a timely manner in order to facilitate a proper assessment of the matters requiring a decision or insight.

 The following directors are regarded as independent: